Utility Bills 101: Average Monthly Cost of Utilities by State and Nationally

 Wi-Fi Sprinkler Controller

-The average family can save more than $380 annually from retrofitting with WaterSense-labeled fixtures and ENERGY STAR-certified appliances.12 Here are some more facts on savings from WaterSense-labelled products:
+You could save more than $380 annually from retrofitting with WaterSense-labeled fixtures and ENERGY STAR-certified appliances.9 Here's how much WaterSense-labelled products can help you save water and money:

-• You save 4 gallons of water every time you take a shower.
+• Save 4 gallons of water every time you take a shower.

 • Faucets and aerators can save 700 gallons of water per year (and are 30 percent more efficient than standard faucets while still providing sufficient flow).